Abhisheks2253/Euro_currency_exchange/README.md

 3. Change directories to where `euro_currency_converter_V1_01` is saved.

+3. Type: the following commands to select the folder where the files are located:

+    import os

-3. Type: the following commands to select the folder where the files are located: import os os.chdir("C:/Users/Wilson/Desktop/hw5") -> this is the address for the folder, if you want to know the address right click on the    folder and select properties.
-The folder address will be essential as it detects the route to import the file os.getcwd()
+    os.chdir("C:/Users/Wilson/Desktop/hw5") -> this is the address for the folder, if you want to know the address right click on the    folder and select properties.
+The folder address will be essential as it detects the route to import the file

+    os.getcwd()

 4. Type: import euro_currency_converter_V1_01 as var

-5. Type: var.desiredDate(dates) -> the dates value is represented by the string of the date (i the form '')
+5. Type: var.desiredDate(dates) -> the dates value is represented by the string of the date (in the form ''). i.e : '2020-01-10'

 ## Update log
 V1 uploaded on 04/09/2020